Find Articles in the NYT

 Librarian suggestion: "From the library homepage, I went into databases, then New York Times, then Advanced Search.
 I put in Pappano and unite.
 I wonder if the problem was that the article title used Gen rather than generation."

-Search tip when using the library's Gale New York Times database: if at first you don't succeed, do less.
+Search tip: when using the library's Gale New York Times database: if at first you don't succeed, do less.
 Some search terms may not match up to the metadata the database has attached to a particular article.
 Try mixing and substituting search terms based on title, author, publication date.
 Not all items from the NYT magazine are included.
-Alternatively, try Nexis Uni, (see instructions below).
+Alternatively, try Nexis Uni, (see instructions this page).